shashank25412/medsAssitant/README.md

 HOW TO USE

-    -To install in your system, go to the build/debug/medsassistant.exe file in debug folder and install it to your system.
+    -To install in your system, go to the build/debug/medsassistant.exe file in debug folder and install.
     -Then open it and use.

 DEVELOPERS